Welcome to RIT!

 You will receive an account activation email from RIT when your enrollment deposit has been received and posted to our system.
 Please allow 1-2 business days for deposit payment processing.
 The account activation email will go to the email address supplied on your admissions application.
-If you need assistance, please contact the ITS Service Desk.
+If you need assistance, please contact the RIT Service Center.

 Email notifications are sent to students and authorized payers (e.g., parents, guardians, etc.) when bills become available.
 Student Financial Services has information on fee rates, billing, payment options, loan repayment, and educational tax credit.
 Their online eServices site provides real-time account inquiry and electronic payment for tuition/fees and Tiger Spend.
 You can authorize up to three persons to receive eBill reminder notifications and have access to food or Tiger Spend balances, course schedules, and grades by logging into rit.edu/eservices.